 If you have a medical need, in your case M.E., which is preventing you going to school or accessing some of your lessons, then your school should meet with you to discuss drawing up an Individual Healthcare Plan.
-We have a free downloadable factsheet on Individual Healthcare Plans that you and your parents may find helpful.
+We have a free downloadable factsheet on statutory plans for special educational needs that you and your parents may find helpful.

 If you have missed more than 15 days from school, your school can ask the Local Authority to arrange teaching at home.
 These 15 days do not have to be consecutive, but do have to be related to the same medical condition.
 Local Authorities often ask schools to complete the referral to tuition at home.
 This is because schools must show how they have attempted to support you in continuing going to school.
 Support from the Local Authority will vary but often will provide you with an education of five hours within the home environment.
 The actual amount allocated can be agreed depending on what activity level you can cope with, for some this may begin with just five-minute sessions.

 As a young person with M.E. it can feel very lonely to be at home whilst other people are at school.
 Try and keep in contact with your friends even if you are finding it difficult to leave the house.
 You might find ways such as replying or sending a text or an email, using social media, or more directly such as Skype or by phone.